ianbuildswebsites/FEWD14-Relaxr/README.md

 ### Real-World Applications

-- Build websites with multi-column layouts
+- Practice programmatic thinking to plan before writing code
-- Turn complex design assets into code
+- Use basic JavaScript to create an interactive page based on a user action
-- Style text on your page with Google Fonts
+- Link an external JavaScript file from HTML

 <br>